Germany: Anti-Semitism commissioner calls for removal of Nazi law leftovers | DW | 10.01.2021

 As further lingering examples, Klein cited Nazi-era paragraphs riddling Germany's current law on naturopathic healing practitioners, its gambling casino ordinance, and a mutual Greek-German law on civil legal assistance.

-The aim of the omnibus legislation (Artikelgesetz) now before the Bundestag parliament, said Klein, was to review and remove all such leftover Nazi-era passages.
+Klein said the aim of the omnibus legislation before the Bundestag was to review and remove all such leftover Nazi-era passages.

-In last year's joint appeal, the trio said a further aim was to avoid Germany's post-war federal ministers of the interior being defined as "successors" of the Nazi-era Reich Interior Minister and convicted war criminal Wilhelm Frick.
+In their 2020 joint appeal, Klein, Hogl and Frei said a further aim was to avoid wording that defined Germany's postwar federal interior ministers as "successors" of the Nazi-era Reich interior minister and convicted war criminal Wilhelm Frick.

-It was Frick, convicted at the Allied Nuremburg trials and executed in 1946, who from 1930 in the-then Thuringia state sought German nationality for the Austrian-born but stateless Adolf Hitler, regarded by Prussia as an undesirable alien.
+It was Frick, convicted at the Allied Nuremberg trials and executed in 1946, who from 1930 in the-then Thuringia state sought German nationality for the Austrian-born, but stateless, Adolf Hitler, regarded by Prussia as an undesirable alien.

-Hitler finally got German nationality in 1932, via the-then adjacent German state of Braunschweig, becoming a year later German chancellor and seizing power.
+Hitler finally got German nationality in 1932, via the-then-adjacent state of Braunschweig, becoming a year later chancellor and seizing power.

 ipj/aw (KNA, epd)